rolling-scopes-school/tasks/react/modules/tasks/queries.md

 **Acceptance Criteria:**

-- A new, custom refresh button is included, clicking what, it explicitly invalidates the cache for the relevant data.
+- A custom refresh button is implemented.
+When clicked, it explicitly invalidates the cache for the relevant data and triggers a refetch.
 [10 points]

 ### Feature 5: Test Coverage for Querying (**20 points**)